KennaSecurity/toolkit/tasks/connectors/edgescan/README.md

 - Kenna API key
 - Kenna connector ID

-## Running the task
+## Running a Task

-More in depth details about running the task are available [here](https://github.com/KennaSecurity/toolkit/blob/master/README.md).
+Fo more detailed inforamtion about running the task, see [here](https://github.com/KennaSecurity/toolkit/blob/master/README.md).
-These are some quick examples:
+Here are some quick examples:

 - To print a list of available options: `docker run -it --rm kennasecurity/toolkit:latest task=edgescan option=help`
 - To sync all Edgescan data into Kenna: `docker run -it --rm kennasecurity/toolkit:latest task=edgescan edgescan_token='abc' kenna_api_key='abc' kenna_connector_id=123`

-## Types of Export
+## Types of Exports

-The connector will export all open vulnerabilities, and their corresponding assets, from Edgescan.
+The connector exports all open vulnerabilities and their corresponding assets from Edgescan.
-By default the vulnerabilities will be both application and network types.
-Either of the types can be disabled.
+By default the vulnerabilities are application and network types, and both types can be disabled.

-## List of available options
+## List of Available Options

 > **Note:** You can also run `docker run -it --rm toolkit:latest task=edgescan option=help` to see this list in your console